teddylittishya/Data651-Market-Sentiment-Analysis-LLM-NLP-Approach/README.md

 │

-├── data/ # Raw and processed data files
+├── data/ # link in readme

-├── notebooks/ # Jupyter/Colab notebooks for EDA and experiments
+├── notebooks/ # Pythonnotebooks for EDA and experiments

-├── src/ # Source code for preprocessing, modeling, evaluation
+├── src / executable_files/ # Source code for preprocessing, modeling, evaluation

 │ ├── preprocessing.py # Text cleaning and tokenization